oceanprotocol-archive/mantaray/doc/installation.md

 The relevant docker-compose files will begin downloading the images, and starting the containers.
 The ethereum smart contracts will be *compiled* and *migrated* in the `keeper-contracts` container.
 These contracts will also be copied to your home directory in a `~/.ocean/keeper-contracts/artifacts` folder.

 In this folder ensure that there exists several `.json` files with the word `spree` (referring to the local docker simulated testnet).
 These are the contract *artifacts* or ABI's (Application Binary Interface) which are the signatures of the deployed smart contracts.

+You can view the running docker pods and versions of the components by executing `docker ps` at the terminal.

 ## 3) Verify your contract ABI files